biohackathon-japan/bh23-pbo/paper/paper.md

 b) Terms compilation and selection

 The terminology of a specialized domain, such as plant breeing, is typically found in specialized literature (e.g., scientific articles) or specialized resources (e.g. databases).
-All terms considered in this work were collected from scientific publications within the plant breeding domain (see Table 1).
+All terms considered in this work were collected from scientific publications within the plant breeding domain (see refs by Hiromi).
 The identification of candidate terms for the ontology was mainly driven by the author's experience and exposure to the plant-breeding domain.
 The  candidate terms cover diverse sub-domains within the plant-breeding field (e.g. breeding methods, genetics).
 Currently, PBO currently captures 80 core entries, which were picked up based on the following criteria (in order or importance):

   - The term serves as a “hub concept”, i.e. connects several other related concepts.
   - The term is found in most introductory and advanced literature about plant breeding.